Lower Electric Bills with a Solar Power System

 With a cash purchase, there’s no recurring cost for the system or power.
 With financing, there’s a set monthly payment that doesn’t vary based on season or immediate usage.
 Either way, this stability can be very valuable for homeowners budgeting their monthly expenses.

-So, not only does solar save homeowners money on their monthly electric bills, it also protects them against rising utility costs and provides much more predictable billing that avoids nasty unexpected bills.
+Solar saves homeowners’ money on their monthly electric bills.
+It also protects them against rising utility costs and provides a much more predictable billing cycle which avoids nasty unexpected bills.
 To see your customized solar savings, head over to the solar.com main page and schedule a call with one of our Energy Advisors!